-The Delaware Board of Nursing, pursuant to 24 Del.C. §1904(c), proposes to revise subsections 8.10.2.1, 9.2.1.1.1.1.4, and 10.4.2.17.
-The proposed change at 8.10.2.1 simply corrects a cross-reference error.
-The proposed change at 9.2.1.1.1.1.4 brings Delaware into line with other states in regard to CME contact hours such that a contact hour will equal a clock hour; and the proposed change at 10.4.2.17 allows the Board to discipline a nurse who possesses, obtains, supplies or administers an illegal drug.
+The Delaware Board of Nursing pursuant to 24 Del.C. §1904(c), proposed to revise Regulations 8.10.2.1, 9.2.1.1.1.1.4, and 10.4.2.17.
+The proposed changes seek to correct a cross-reference error; bring Delaware into line with other states in regard to CME contact hours such that a contact hour will equal a clock hour; and allow the Board to discipline a nurse who possesses, obtains, supplies or administers an illegal drug.